HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 ## Introduction

-[WebAssembly](https://webassembly.org/) is a binary instruction format that allows developers to compile code written in languages other than JavaScript and bring it to the web in an efficient, portable package.
+<a hreflang="en" href="https://webassembly.org/">WebAssembly</a> is a binary instruction format that allows developers to compile code written in languages other than JavaScript and bring it to the web in an efficient, portable package.
 The existing use-cases range from reusable libraries and codecs to full GUI applications.
 It's been available in all browsers since 2017 - for 4 years now - and has been gaining adoption since, and this year we've decided it's about time to start tracking its usage in the Web Almanac.

 ## Methodology

 For our analysis we've selected all WebAssembly responses from the HTTP Archive crawl on 2021-09-01 that matched either `Content-Type` (`application/wasm`) or a file extension (`.wasm`).
-Then, we downloaded [all of those](https://github.com/RReverser/wasm-stats/blob/master/downloader/wasms.csv) with a [script](https://github.com/RReverser/wasm-stats/blob/master/downloader/index.mjs) that additionally stored the URL, response size, uncompressed size and content hash in a [CSV file](https://github.com/RReverser/wasm-stats/blob/master/downloader/results.csv) in the process.
+Then, we downloaded <a hreflang="en" href="https://github.com/RReverser/wasm-stats/blob/master/downloader/wasms.csv">all of those</a> with a <a hreflang="en" href="https://github.com/RReverser/wasm-stats/blob/master/downloader/index.mjs">script</a> that additionally stored the URL, response size, uncompressed size and content hash in a <a hreflang="en" href="https://github.com/RReverser/wasm-stats/blob/master/downloader/results.csv">CSV file</a> in the process.
 We excluded the requests where we repeatedly couldn't get a response due to server errors, as well as those where the content did not in fact look like WebAssembly.
-For example, some [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) websites served [.NET DLLs](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library#the-net-framework-assembly) with `Content-Type: application/wasm`, even though those are actually DLLs parsed by the framework core, and not WebAssembly modules.
+For example, some <a hreflang="en" href="https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor">Blazor</a> websites served <a hreflang="en" href="https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library#the-net-framework-assembly">.NET DLLs</a> with `Content-Type: application/wasm`, even though those are actually DLLs parsed by the framework core, and not WebAssembly modules.

 For WebAssembly content analysis, we couldn't use BigQuery directly.
-Instead, we created a [tool](https://github.com/RReverser/wasm-stats) that parses all the WebAssembly modules in the given directory and collects numbers of instructions per category, section sizes, numbers of imports/exports and so on, and stores all the stats in a `stats.json` file.
-After executing it on the directory with downloads from the previous step, the resulting JSON file was [imported into BigQuery](https://cloud.google.com/bigquery/docs/batch-loading-data) and [joined with the corresponding `summary_requests` and `summary_pages` tables](https://github.com/HTTPArchive/almanac.httparchive.org/blob/main/sql/util/wasm_stats.sql) into `httparchive.almanac.wasm_stats` so that each record is self-contained and includes all the necessary information about the WebAssembly request, response and module contents.
+Instead, we created a <a hreflang="en" href="https://github.com/RReverser/wasm-stats">tool</a> that parses all the WebAssembly modules in the given directory and collects numbers of instructions per category, section sizes, numbers of imports/exports and so on, and stores all the stats in a `stats.json` file.
+After executing it on the directory with downloads from the previous step, the resulting JSON file was <a hreflang="en" href="https://cloud.google.com/bigquery/docs/batch-loading-data">imported into BigQuery</a> and <a hreflang="en" href="https://github.com/HTTPArchive/almanac.httparchive.org/blob/main/sql/util/wasm_stats.sql">joined with the corresponding `summary_requests` and `summary_pages` tables</a> into `httparchive.almanac.wasm_stats` so that each record is self-contained and includes all the necessary information about the WebAssembly request, response and module contents.
 This final table was then used for all further analysis in this chapter.

 Using crawler requests as a source for analysis has its own tradeoffs you need to be aware of when looking at the numbers in this article: